marick/structural-typing/README.md

 The highlighted line above says that all the `:points` must satisfy the constraints from `:Point`.
 (The name `includes` was chosen to remind you that the `:points` are allowed to have additional fields.)
-A failure looks like this:
+An error looks like this:

 ```clojure
 user=> (built-like :Figure {:fill-color "#DA70D6" :line-color "#DA70D6"